httpstersk/image-mask/README.md

 # &lt;image-mask&gt;

-> A Polymer element for masking images
+> A Polymer element for masking the images with basic (and some extraordinary) geometric shap

 ![alt tag](http://www.hejty.com/github/image-mask-circle-320.png)